 do nationwide – assume false identities and disappear into thin air.

 Like a cat unable to resist its natural impulse to catch birds, paroled child molesters (pedophiles) constantly struggle to control a ravenous craving for children while living freely among them.
-Rapists average 7 victims before their first arrest and child molesters average 17 – with some victimizing more than 400 children in their lifetime.Theodore A. Sypnier, a 100-year-old pedophile, was jailed in Buffalo NY for violating his parole.
+Rapists average 7 victims before their first arrest and child molesters average 107 – with some victimizing more than 400 children in their lifetime.Theodore A. Sypnier, a 100-year-old pedophile, was jailed in Buffalo NY for violating his parole.
 His 60-year history of molesting children includes his 58-year-old daughter when she was a child.
-When he was arrested at age 90 for raping a 4-year-old girl, his neighbors had thought of him as a kindly old man who gave candy to children and baby-sat.
+His neighbors had thought of him as a kindly old man who gave candy to children and babysat - until he was arrested at age 90 for raping a 4-year-old girl.
 His early history was before sex offenders were required to register with police.
 Even older is Bert Jackson of Utah – 103 and living under house arrest.

 Eric Justin Toth, a third-grade schoolteacher, camp counselor, nanny, and tutor was on the run after child pornography of Toth and a young boy was found in his Washington DC classroom in June 2008.
 Toth was immediately fired and disappeared before police arrived.
 He was finally arrested in Nicaragua in April 2013.